The Navarro refinement of the McKay conjecture for finite groups of Lie type in defining characteristic: Acknowledgement

 \section{Acknowledgement}

-This paper is based on the results of the author's master thesis \cite{Ruhstorfer} at the Technische Universität Kaiserslautern.
+This paper originates from the results of the author's master thesis \cite{Ruhstorfer} at the Technische Universität Kaiserslautern.
 I would like to express my gratitude to my supervisor Gunter Malle for his useful remarks and comments during the development of my thesis.
 I thank Britta Späth for suggesting this topic and for fruitful discussions.

+The author would like to thank the Isaac Newton Institute for Mathematical Sciences for support and hospitality during the programme Groups, representations and applications: new perspectives when work on this paper was undertaken.
+This work was supported by: EPSRC grant number EP/R014604/1.